AliAsadi/builder-annotation/README.md

 ---

 ### Example:
-we annotated our class with `@Builder` and initialize the constructor with all the fields.
+we annotated our class with `@Builder` and initialize a constructor with all the fields.

 ```java
 @Builder